-These tests allow the physician to view the rectum and colon by use of a small camera, which is inserted into the anus via a tube.
-As with the lower GI series, you’re usually required to undergo a liquid diet and enema before the examination.
-A sedative can help you relax during the procedure.
+These tests allow your doctor to view your rectum and colon with a small camera attached to a thin tube.
+The tube is gently inserted into your anus.
+As with the lower GI series test, this test usually requires a liquid diet and enema before examination.
+Taking a sedative may also be an option.

-A CT scan of the pelvic region can help rule out other possible causes of your discomfort, such as pancreatic or gall bladder problems.
+A CT scan of your pelvic region can help rule out other possible causes of your discomfort, such as pancreatic or gall bladder problems.

 Lactose Intolerance Tests

-You may experience symptoms similar to IBS, such abdominal bloating, gas, and diarrhea if you’re unable to digest dairy products.
+If you’re unable to digest dairy products, you may experience symptoms similar to IBS, such abdominal bloating, gas, and diarrhea.
 Lactose intolerance can be diagnosed through a breath test or by eliminating dairy products from your diet for several weeks.